cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 Authentication (login and logout)
 =================================

 We're now ready to add our authentication layer.
-In CakePHP this is handled by the :php:class:`AuthComponent`, a class responsible for requiring login for certain actions, handling user sign-in and sign-out, and also authorizing logged in users to the actions they are allowed to reach.
+In CakePHP this is handled by the :php:class:`Cake\\Controller\\Component\\AuthComponent`, a class responsible for requiring login for certain actions, handling user sign-in and sign-out, and also authorizing logged in users to the actions they are allowed to reach.

 To add this component to your application open your ``App/Controller/AppController.php`` file and add the following lines::